 - c - washing plates, pots,... and cleaning at the kitchen

-We were divided at two groupies.
+We were divided at two groupes.
 First one starts at 8:00 and server till 10:00.
 Second one starts cleaning at 10:00 and prepare everything for lunch till 12:00.
 Both groupies are changed weekly.

 One per week we went to a party.
 It did not look bad there, but beer was too expansive cca $ 2,5.
 The "Full age" - 21 is forced here very strongly.

-One of my american friends lended me his bike.
+One of my American friends lent me his bike.
 So I was able to undertook a few one-days trips, visit my friend in other camp and discover little more from Maine.
-I was very pleased by american drivers.
-They were very careful and passed me always just if they had assurance of enough room.
-Without bike or car is almost impossible to see something more than the camp.
+I was very pleased by American drivers.
+They were very careful and always passed me only if they had assurance of enough room.
+Without bike or car was almost impossible to see something more than the camp.

-I met, with my roommate Peter, Jim - American who is living in Sweden now.
+I met, with my room-mate Peter, Jim - American who was living in Sweden.
 He was travelling around his native land for holiday.
 And so he offered us a day trip.
 We visited with him next state - New Hampshire, his friends and Atlantic coast.